Midnight Curfew.

 Seriously, I had never been to a Christmas party before.

-I had gotten a ride out to the party at the Constellation Hotel with Bruce who lived near me.
-I also had full intentions of getting a ride back home with him.
-Our store was very well represented that night and I was sitting at a table right beside Bonnie, the girl who I already had a huge crush on.
+I got a ride out to the party at the Constellation Hotel with Bruce who lived right near me and I also had full intentions of getting a ride back home with him.
+Our store was very well represented that night and I was sitting at a table right beside Bonnie, the girl who I already had a massive crush on.
 Her boyfriend Greg was sitting on her other side.
-The party was such a blast and I was having such a great time.
-But, as the evening wore on I knew the party would not be ending until well after midnight.
+The party was a blast and I was having such a great time, but as the evening wore on I knew the party would not be ending until well after midnight.

 What to do?

-I decided I would use the ten dollar bill I had in my wallet for cab fare back home.
+I decided I would need to use my emergency ten dollar bill I kept in my wallet for cab fare back home.
 At around 11 pm I started faking that I was feeling sick and I needed to go home.
-Everyone at the party felt so bad for me because I was sick and leaving early.
+Everyone at the party felt so bad for me because I was sick and I was leaving early.
 I assured them all that I would be fine and I would see them all at the store on Monday morning.
-When I got outside all the cabs that had been there just a few hours earlier were gone and there was not a cab in sight.
+When I got outside all the cabs that had been there just a few hours earlier were gone and there was not a single cab in sight.

 Within twenty minutes a cab arrived and I told the driver I would give him my ten bucks to drive me home quickly.
 He told me to hop in, I gave him my ten bucks and he drove me home without the meter running.
 My focus was now solely on my watch as the stroke of midnight was quickly approaching.